-ARCHES Statement on Community, Energy and Environmental Equity and Justice
+ARCHES Commitment to Community, Energy and Environmental Equity and Justice

 The US is on the brink of a clean hydrogen energy revolution.
 Past energy revolutions have benefited society unequally, with benefits going more to the wealthy and powerful, and adverse impacts falling more on the poor and disenfranchised.
 ARCHES is committed to a just and equitable hydrogen energy transition for all, with positive benefits for everyone, especially California’s most disadvantaged.
 ARCHES will prioritize projects that directly result in cleaner air for impacted communities, and ensure real community involvement at all levels and genuine economic opportunity for all.